vernonclarke/SPNfinal/README.md

 How to run the models
 ---------------------

-1. Install NEURON with python support (see setup instructions)
+1. **Install NEURON with python support (see setup instructions)**

+2. **Compile mechanisms in NEURON**

+   a. **Open your Terminal**:
+   - On Windows: Search for command prompt or PowerShell in the start menu.
+   - On MacOS: Press `cmd + cpace` to open spotlight search and type 'terminal'.
+   - On Linux: Search for terminal in your applications menu or press `ctrl + alt + T`.

+   b. **compile mechanisms in mechanisms/single**

-2. Using terminal or shell prompt, compile the mechanisms in mechanisms/single 'nrnivmodl' or 'mknrndll' (in command line 'cd mechanisms/single' then 'nrnivmodl')
+   Using terminal or shell prompt, compile the mechanisms in mechanisms/single using command 'nrnivmodl' or 'mknrndll'

+   (your_path is the path to the directory containing downloaded code)

+       cd your_path/mechanisms/single/
+       nrnivmodl

+3. **Create a conda environment from environment.yml**

+    a. **navigate to parent directory**

+       cd your_path

+    or having just run 'nrnivmodl' in 'mechanisms/single' simply:

+       cd ../..

+    b. **create a conda environment called 'neuron'**

+       conda env create -f environment.yml

+    c. **check installed correctly**

+       conda_list

+    d. **close terminal**

-3. Create a conda environment from environment.yml using command 'conda env create -f environment.yml' (make sure to 'cd ../..' back to main directory) then check this installed correctly with 'conda list'
+using command 'conda env create -f environment.yml' (make sure to 'cd ../..' back to main directory) then check this installed correctly with 'conda list'

-4. Activate conda environment 'conda activate neuron'
+5. Activate conda environment 'conda activate neuron'
-5. Add environment to Jupyter notebook ipykernel using command 'python -m ipykernel install --user --name neuron --display-name "Python (neuron)"'
+6. Add environment to Jupyter notebook ipykernel using command 'python -m ipykernel install --user --name neuron --display-name "Python (neuron)"'
-6. Run Jupyter notebook using command 'jupyter notebook'
+7. Run Jupyter notebook using command 'jupyter notebook'
-7. Open notebook (i.e. click on 'example.ipynb')
+8. Open notebook (i.e. click on 'example.ipynb')
-8. Choose "Python (neuron)" kernel under Kernel > Change Kernel > Python (neuron)
+9. Choose "Python (neuron)" kernel under Kernel > Change Kernel > Python (neuron)
-9. Run code!
+10. Run code!

-## General
-The code is adapted from the work and published code found in the publication:

-    Lindroos and Hellgren Kotaleski 2020.
-    Predicting complex spikes in striatal projection neurons of the direct pathway following neuromodulation by acetylcholine and dopamine.
-EJN

-Translated versions of the models in:

-    Hjorth et al., 2020.
-    The microcircuits of striatum in silico.
-PNAS

-are also included.
-See the included example file and the specific branch for these models.